-Use to adjust the brightness of the instrument panel and all applicable illuminated switches in the vehicle during headlamp and parklamp operation.
+Use to adjust the brightness of the instrument panel and all applicable switches in the vehicle during headlamp and parking lamp operation.

-Move the control to the full upright position, past detent, to turn on the interior lamps.
+- Move the control up or down to adjust the intensity of the panel lighting. - Move the control to the full upright position, past detent, to turn on the interior lamps.